-Art 2 (3 units) Art 3 (3 units)
+Art 102A (3 units); Art 102B (3 units) Biology Examination:

-Biology Examination:

-Biology 10 (4 units)
+Biology 10 (4 units) Chemistry Examination:

-Chemistry Examination:

 Chemistry 1A (5 units)

 (Note: The student must have a score of 4 or 5 and provide a laboratory portfolio to the Dean of Natural Sciences for evaluation for credit.)

 Computer Science Examination:

-Computer Science 1 (4 units) - Score 4 or 5 on Computer Science A Examination, or 3 or 4 on AB Examination

-Computer Science 1 and 2 (9 units) - Score of 5 on Computer Science AB Examination

-English Examination (Language and Composition):

-English 1A (4 units) - Score of 3 or 4

-English Examination (Literature and Composition):

-English 1A (4 units) or

-English 1B (3 units) - Score of 3 or 4
+Computer Science 1 (4 units) - Score 4 or 5 on Computer Science A Examination, or 3 or 4 on AB Examination Computer Science 1 and 2 (9 units) - Score of 5 on Computer Science AB Examination Economics Examination (Macroeconomics): Economics 1 (3 units) Economics Examination (Microeconomics): Economics 2 (3 units) English Examination (Language and Composition): English 1A (4 units) - Score of 3 or 4 English 1A and English 1B (7 units) - Score of 5 English Examination (Literature and Composition): English 1A (4 units) or English 1B (3 units) - Score of 3 or 4 English 1A and English 1B (7 units) - Score of 5 Foreign Language Examination:

-Economics Examination (Microeconomics):

-Economics Examination (Macroeconomics):

-Foreign Language Examination:

-Two consecutive courses for a total of 8 units

-Government and Politics Examination (American and California):
+Two consecutive courses for a total of 8 units Government and Politics Examination (American and California): Political Science 1 (3 units) Government and Politics Examination (Comparative): Political Science 2 (3 units) History Examination (American and World History): History 101-102 (6 units) History 140 (3 units) Mathematics Examination:

-Delitical Cairman 1 /2 amital

-Government and Politics Examination (Comparative):

-History Examination (American and European):

-History 101-102 (6 units) History 140 (3 units)

-Mathematics Examination:

-Mathematics 150 (4 units) - Score of 4 or 5 on Statistics Examination (Note: Students are advised that some universities may not accept an AP score in lieu of Mathematics 150.
-Please see a counselor for further information.)

-Mathematics 190 (5 units) - Score of 4 or 5 on Calculus A-B Examination

-(Note: Students placed in Mathematics 191 and upon completion of that course with grade of C or better will be granted credit for Mathematics 190.)

-Mathematics 190 (5 units) - Score of 3 on Calculus BC Examination Mathematics 190 & 191 (9 units) - Score of 4 or 5 on Calculus BC Examination
+Mathematics 150 (4 units) - Score of 4 or 5 on Statistics Examination Mathematics 190 (5 units) - Score of 4 or 5 on Calculus AB Examination Mathematics 190 (5 units) - Score of 3 on Calculus BC Examination Mathematics 190 & 191 (9 units) - Score of 4 or 5 on Calculus BC Examination (Note: Students who score a 3 or better on the Statistics AP exam, the Calculus AB exam, or the Calculus BC exam have met the math competency for the associate degree, IGETC (Area 2) and CSU General Education (Area B4) mathematics requirements.)
+Physics Examination:

+Physics 2A (4 units) - Score of 5 on Physics B Examination Physics 1A (4 units) - Score of 5 on Physics C Examination Psychology Examination: